Facial Action Unit Detection Using Attention and Relation Learning: Acknowledgment

-This work was supported by the National Natural Science Foundation of China (No. 61503277 and No. 61472245).
-It was also partially supported by Data Science \& Artificial Intelligence Research Centre@NTU (DSAIR), SINGTEL-NTU Cognitive \& Artificial Intelligence Joint Lab (SCALE@NTU), and the joint project of Tencent YouTu and Shanghai Jiao Tong University.
+This work was supported by the National Natural Science Foundation of China (No. 61503277 and No. 61472245), the National Social Science Foundation of China (No. 18ZD22), and the Science and Technology Commission of Shanghai Municipality Program (No. 18D1205903).
+It was also partially supported by Data Science \& Artificial Intelligence Research Centre@NTU (DSAIR) and SINGTEL-NTU Cognitive \& Artificial Intelligence Joint Lab (SCALE@NTU), and the joint project of Tencent YouTu and Shanghai Jiao Tong University.